Detecting AI-Generated Video via Frame Consistency: Appendix

 The mapping function should have two properties.
 One is that the distance between features in the feature space is inversely proportional to the similarity between images, and the other is that it is insensitive to spatial artifacts.
 The second requirement is easy to implement as long as the mapping function is not used to train the fake content detection task.
 For the first requirement, we explored several different mapping functions, as shown in the table~\ref{tab:mapfunction}.

 First, we discussed the two different tasks of ImageNet and CLIP.
-Interestingly, the encoder trained on ImageNet caused this problem not to converge.
-We considered two reasons: one is the size of the training data, and the other is Due to the difference in the task itself; we do not want the model to classify images into specific items or biological categories but rather cluster similar images.
-At the same time, we compared the impact of different model frameworks.
-Due to issues such as the number of model parameters, Resnet trained on the CLIP task is not suitable as a mapping function.
-Overall, the mapping function largely determines the effectiveness of our approach.
+Compared to ImageNet's image classification task, CLIP's image encoder trained on text image task alignment is a better mapping function.
+We considered two reasons: one is the size of the training data, and the other is due to the difference in the task itself; We do not want the model to classify images into specific items or biological categories but rather cluster similar images.
+At the same time, we compared the impact of different model frameworks: Due to issues such as the number of model parameters, Resnet trained on the CLIP task is not suitable as a mapping function.